Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

-- Each grain of NDT has about 38mcg of T4 and 9 mcg of T3 - that means that NDT is still mostly consists of T4
+- Each grain of NDT has about 38mcg of T4 and 9 mcg of T3 - that means that NDT still primarily consists of T4.

 - NDT dosing is static meaning you can't individually alter the concentration of T4 and T3 unless you add medication to the NDT

-With these considerations it's usually best to decrease your total dose of NDT and add T3 in addition to the NDT to help reduce levels.
+With these considerations, and if you are on NDT but still experiencing high reverse t3, it's usually best to decrease your total dose of NDT and add T3 in addition to the NDT.

-For most patients dropping NDT down to 1-1.5 grains is usually required to get the most benefit.
+For most patients, dropping NDT down to 1-1.5 grains is usually sufficient.

-Simply manipulating the reverse T3 number by changing medications does NOT treat the cause of the elevated reverse T3 to begin with and if you don't treat the underlying cause your levels will increase once you go back to full dose NDT.
+Simply manipulating the reverse T3 number by changing medications does NOT treat the cause of the elevated reverse T3, to begin with, and if you don't treat the underlying cause your levels will increase once you go back to your full dose of NDT.

-2. Supplements to BOOST T4 to T3 conversion
+2. Supplements to Enhance T4 to T3 conversion

 The reason is simple:

-Being hypothyroid sets the body up for certain nutrient deficiencies and since most people are under-treated, most people also have these deficiencies.
+The hypothyroid state sets the body up for certain nutrient deficiencies and since most people are under-treated, most people also have these deficiencies.